ForwardStory/forwardstory.github.io/work/bmhw-campaign.md

 ## Campaign Overview

-- **Goal:** Raise awareness of Black maternal health disparities and position the Health Resources and Services Administration (HRSA) as a committed partner in advancing health equity.
+- **Goal:** Raise awareness of Black maternal health disparities, position the Health Resources and Services Administration (HRSA) as a committed partner in advancing health equity, and encourage use of the National Maternal Health Hotline.
 - **Audience:** Public health professionals, advocates, and organizations at federal, state, and local levels.

 ---